rouroulike/clash/configuration.md

     url: 'http://www.gstatic.com/generate_204'
     interval: 300

-  # fallback select an available policy by priority.
+  # fallback selects an available policy by priority.
 The availability is tested by accessing an URL, just like an auto url-test group.
   - name: "fallback-auto"
     type: fallback
     proxies: